FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 ## Setting up Spring Boot oAuth2 Properties

-- Spring Boot oAuthClient has a number of configuration options through the `application.properties` file, and through [beans](link).
+- Spring Boot oAuthClient has a number of configuration options through the `application.properties` file, and through [Spring Beans](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html).

 Update the `application.properties` file in the `resources` directory under the `main` source path to read as follows: